 This applies to all our course and exam manuscripts as well as other printed medical products for sale.

-Pacific Medical Training course manuscripts are files that meet our accreditation requirements and follow certain policies to allow quick transcription to our online course format.
+Pacific Medical Training course manuscripts are files that meet our accreditation requirements and follow a certain format to allow quick transcription to our online course.
 Courses are drafted as two separate files: reading materials and examination.